Home » Guides » How To Tell if a Poker Chip Is Real

 Genuine poker chips are made from high-quality materials such as clay, ceramic, or composite blends.
 These materials give chips their signature durability and heft.
 Authentic chips typically weigh between 9 and 13.5 grams and maintain a standard diameter of around 1.53 inches.

-• UV Ink Markings: Invisible under normal light but visible under UV.
+• UV Markings on Poker Chips: Invisible under normal light but visible under UV.

 • Holograms: Embedded for extra visual security.